Xpression FM: Xpression FM News

-Xpression FM has its very own in-house news team, led by students James Moses and Victoria Shipp.
+Xpression FM has its very own in-house news team, led by students Kerry Myers and Matthew Orton.
 They produce student-focused news in the daily bulletins which are broadcast on the hour from 10am on weekdays on the station.
 Alongside that, the team also produces a show on Mondays (broadcast from 6-7pm) called 'ExeFocus' where contributors come together to discuss University stories, and stories from the local area.
 Past shows in the Monday slot have included: 'The Hot Seat', where interviewees have included award-winning author Anthony Horowitz and former Vice-Chancellor of the University of Exeter Sir Steve Smith; 'Limelight' ran in this role from 2019-2021, with a lighter, more magazine feel to the show.
 The second show of the week from the News Team, 'NewsHour', is aired on Fridays at 5pm, expanding on stories covered in the bulletins, as well as featuring exclusive interviews and longer-form reports.
 This show takes the form of a panel discussion, where student contributors present their opinions on the breaking stories from around the country and the world.
-The team has won many awards at the University of Exeter's XMedia Awards throughout the years for their commitment and subject coverage.
+The team has won many awards at the University of Exeter's X Media Awards throughout the years for their commitment and subject coverage.

 The Team cover breaking news events as they pop up throughout the year as well, with overnight coverage of the 2019 General Election and the 2020 US Election being notable recent highlights.
 On University matters, the station covers the annual Guild Elections, with a week of coverage dedicated to interviews, debates and the vote counts and announcements.

 The Xpression FM news team have had many successful broadcast journalists as part of their team.
 These include the BBC's Ruth Lovell and Dan O'Brien, as well as Jon Kay.

 Xpression FM Sport

 Xpression FM also has its own team dedicated to sport.
 They air on average 2 shows a week covering all of the major global sports news.
 The Sunday Sports show, aired between 10 am to 1 pm on a Sunday morning has been a long stay programme as has Tuesday Night Sport (often referred to as TNS), aired from 7 pm to 10 pm on a Tuesday evening.

-Headed by Sam Parks and Mikhail Shklover, the sports team can regularly be found occupying a 'Soccer Saturday' style vibe to the TNS Shows, and a panel discussion theme for the Sunday Sports Show, but there are also regular commentaries of BUCS matches involving the University team, and with press passes to some of the highest level sport in the city in both football and rugby union.
+Headed by Georgia Cornish and Anna Papasouliotis, the sports team can regularly be found occupying a 'Soccer Saturday' style vibe to the TNS Shows, and a panel discussion theme for the Sunday Sports Show, but there are also regular commentaries of Exeter City F.C, Exeter Chiefs and BUCS matches involving the University team, and with press passes to some of the highest level sport in the city in both football and rugby union.

+XpressionFM former heads of sports (respectively), Tom Picillo (2021/2022) and Mikhail Skhlover (2022/2023) won the award for the best sports programming for their commentary on the promotion of Exeter City FC to EFL League One at the SRA Awards in 2022.